-A skilled domestic violence lawyer with over 25 years experience, David Pflaum protects the rights of his clients and gets the best possible results for them.
+A skilled domestic violence lawyer with over 25 years experience, David Pflaum is known as The Right Defender™ in San Diego.
+He protects the rights of his clients and gets the best possible results for them.

 Just because a person was arrested for an accusation of domestic violence does not mean that he or she is guilty.
 The accused has rights and remedies.

-An experienced criminal defense lawyer makes a difference in the outcome of the case.
+An experienced criminal defense lawyer like Mr. Pflaum makes a difference in the outcome of a domestic violence prosecution.

 HOW THE DEFENSE LAWYER HELPS HIS CLIENT